 "A good project manager will invest time to understand and negotiate these relationships and figure out these stakeholder's interests so that she can triangulate what will make her project continue to move forward.
 Without these negotiating skills, you may spoil or ignore these critical relationships, making project success highly unlikely," Boddie says.

 "Project management is all about the details--big ones and small ones," says Aziz Kara, head of Product Management and Design at Xtreme Labs, a mobile app and product developer.
 Therefore, project managers must be "meticulous about managing the details of every project and the impact each detail may have on the overall project success.
 Details can make or break a project, and the effective PM recognizes that."

 Skill No. 6: Recognize and solve problems quickly.

 "Inevitably, there will be times when problems and obstacles arise that involve immediate solutions," notes Michael Pesochinsky, cofounder and vice-president of GovernmentBargains.com, a free site that compiles and provides information about government auctions.
 "How a project manager handles these problems will separate him from the others."

 Skill No. 7: Possess the necessary technical skills.

-To be a good project manager, you "must have solid knowledge of the platforms, software and programs that your company regularly works with, even if your job is not actually technical," says Joel Gross, the founder and CEO of Coalition Technologies, a Web design and marketing firm.
+To be a good project manager, you "must have a solid knowledge of the platforms, software, and programs that your company regularly works with, even if your job is not actually technical," says Joel Gross, the founder, and CEO of Coalition Technologies, a Web design, and marketing firm.